ThienAn1010/MyEvent/README.md

 ## Description

-MEventVN is a website that serves as an event management platform.
+MEvent is a website that serves as an event management platform.
 It provides users with the ability to discover, explore, and participate in various events.

 ## Table of Contents